New Zealand Trip in search of Red Stags and The POGS

 “Was the shot good?”, “Did you see him tip over?”, “What do you think?”.
 All questions we ask each other.
 We cracked out the stove and made coffee and had a snack to give the valley time to settle before Dave and I stepped off in search of our deer.
 As a hunter you want that shot to be perfect, clean and an almost instant dispatch of your game.
 We were confident that this had happened so we went straight to the bed location of the stag which was an arduous traverse across several gullies.
 Standing in the stag's bed, giving the signal to the other boys, we had found him, a few metres away as he stood and fell down the slip into a tree.

 A sense of mixed feelings hits you at this point.
 Relief: as you know you made a good clean ethical kill: Euphoria; as after many years of walking public land you have added a NZ Public land Stag to your bag; and Remorse: as you have taken the life of another creature.
 I accept killing as a way of life.
 Judge me all you like.
-But most of the population who mindlessly shovel pharmaceutically enhanced, cage/feedlot raised animals in poor health and terrible conditions who are breed for mass slaughter at a terrible cost to animal welfare, the environment and the health of the consumer will never feel that sense of remorse for the life of the animals they consume every day.
+But most of the population who mindlessly shovel pharmaceutically enhanced, cage/feedlot raised animals in poor health and terrible conditions who are bread for mass slaughter at a terrible cost to animal welfare, the environment and the health of the consumer will never feel that sense of remorse for the life of the animals they consume every day.
 Animals are renamed by the time they hit the plate - steak, burger, schnitzel - every other name except for what they are.
 It’s easier this way.

 After sitting for a few minutes to take it all in, Dave and I got the obligatory photos and went to work preparing a euro mount.
 With Daves wedding coming up he was determined to feed his guests wild venison so we got to work taking as much of the free range venison as we could carry and headed back to the rest of the team.